Phlow Business Code of Conduct Policy

 - Ownership by associate or by a member of their family of a significant interest in any outside enterprise which does or seeks to do business with or is a competitor of the company.

 - Serving as a director, officer, partner, consultant, or in a managerial or technical capacity with an outside enterprise which does or is seeking to do business with or is a competitor of the company.
-Exceptions to this can be approved by the Chief Executive Officer of Phlow Corp.
+Exceptions to this can be approved by the CEO of Phlow Corp.

 - Acting as a broker, finder, go-between or otherwise for the benefit of a third party in transactions involving or potentially involving Phlow Corporation or its interests.